YahooArchive/express-yui/README.md

 Goals & Design
 --------------

-This compontent extends express by adding a new member to the express application thru `app.yui`.
-This object is responsible for exposing the `yui_config` and `yui_seed` configurations into the view engine.
-Also, it provides a set of runtime utilities that can be used to customize the YUI config for the client side, creates a Y instance on the server side when needed to provide access to the registered modules on the server side, and provides a set of middleware to expose data into the runtime and the client side.
+This compontent extends express by adding a new member `app.yui` to the express application.
+It is responsible for controlling and exposing the yui configuration and the app state into the client side as well has controlling the yui instance on the server.

 Installation
 ------------